-You can also contact a Department of Education and Early Childhood Development regional office to get help to enrol your child in Early Start Kindergarten: Regional Offices
+You can also contact your local Department regional office to get help to enrol your child in Early Start Kindergarten.
+To find out local office, see:

 Applications for Early Start Kindergarten funding are made by the service on your behalf and the grant is paid directly to the service.

 Should my child go to four year old kindergarten as well?